AresMUSH/aresmush/game/plugins/website/help/config.md

     }

 The port name and host must match the websocket_port and hostname from your server configuration.
 The MUSH name should match the MU name from your game configuration.

+## Configuring Recaptca

+The game website uses Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
+Sign up for your own key by clicking "Get Recaptcha" from that website.

+* Create a new "Recaptcha v2" key.
+* List your game's website domain under the domains list.
+You can also list 'localhost' if you're doing local testing.
+* Google will show your key info.

+Under 'Client Side Integration' you'll find a code snippet like this:

+`<div class="g-recaptcha" data-sitekey="ABCD123"></div>`

+The 'ABCD123" is your Recaptcha Site.

+Under 'Server Side Integraton' you'll see an entry like this:

+`secret(required): DEFGH789`

+The 'DEFGH789 is your Recaptcha Secret.

+To configure the recaptcha information:

+* Go to the Web Portal.
+* Select 'Game Preferences'.
+* Find 'Secret Codes'.